nosas/blog/toonvision/classification/article.md

 - Binary classification: Toon vs Cog
 - Multiclass classification: Cog suits (4 unique suits) and Cog names (32 unique names)

+After reading this article, we'll have a better understanding of...

+- How to acquire, label, and process samples from image data
+- How to deal with a model overfitting to a small, imbalanced dataset
+- How to utilize image augmentation and dropout to improve the model's generalization capability
+- How to compare different models, optimizers, and hyperparameters

 <details>
     <summary>Table of Contents</summary>